+Amortization

-Fair Value Amortization (Years)
+Fair Value (Years)

 Purchased technology \$ 92,493 4.7

-Customer lists 92,600
+Customer lists 92,600 7.1

-Trademarks and starting the feature and were there are noticed.
-The constitution of th 4,700 5.8
+Trademarks 4,700 5.8

 Non-compete agreements 485 5.0

 Total intangible assets acquired \$190,278 5.9

 Purchased technology, which comprises products that have reached technological feasibility, includes products in most of ADIC's product lines, principally the ADIC Scalar i2000 and Scalar i500 libraries and StorNext data management software.
 It also includes a combination of ADIC processes, patents and trade secrets related to the design and development of ADIC's products.
 This proprietary know-how can be leveraged to develop new technology and improve our products.
 Customer lists represent the underlying relationships and agreements with ADIC's installed customer base.